marijnh/Eloquent-JavaScript/06_object.md

 // → false
 ```

-However, because property names are strings, this still doesn't help
+Because property names must be strings, this still doesn't help when
-when your _key_ values are of some other type.
+your _key_ values are of some other type.

 {{index "Map class"}}